antony-jr/QAppImageUpdate/docs/ClassAppImageDeltaRevisioner.md

 slots before start , Don't worry about overheads too , Since when you call checkForUpdate slot , The information is cached and when start slot is called again , it will be faster than normal.

+> Important Note: You should also call clear and set the settings again if you want to clear the cache.

 ### void cancel(void)
 <p align="right"> <b>[SLOT]</b> </p>